 SECTION I. AVAILABILITY

 This schedule supersedes the ACS-20 rate schedule.
 It is available to all Transmission Customers taking service under the Open Access Transmission Tariff and other contractual arrangements.
 This schedule also is available for transmission service of a similar nature that may be ordered by the Federal Energy Regulatory Commission (FERC) pursuant to sections 211 and 212 of the Federal Power Act (16 U.S.C. §§ 824j and 824k).
-Service under this schedule is subject to BPA’s General Rate Schedule Provisions (GRSPs), which follow the rate schedules in this document.
+Service under this schedule is subject to BPA’s General Rate Schedule Provisions (GRSPs), which follow the rate schedules in this document.C.
+ENERGY IMBALANCE MARKET SERVICES AND RATES

+Energy Imbalance Market (“EIM”) Service is used to meet the Energy Imbalance and Generation Imbalance obligations of loads and resources in the BPA Control Area, and optimize the transmission system by economically dispatching generating resources across the EIM footprint.
+All Transmission Customers are subject to EIM charges and credits.
+The BPA Control Area receives charges and credits from the California Independent System Operator (“CAISO” or “Market Operator (MO)”) for the BPA Control Area on behalf of all loads, Interchange, and non-participating resources in the Control Area in accordance with section 29 of the Market Operator Tariff.
+This section allocates the charges and credits received by the BPA Control Area.

+1. EIM Imbalance Charges

+a.
+Energy Imbalance Service (Schedule 4E)

+b.
+Generator Imbalance Service (Schedule 9E)

+2. Interchange and Intrachange Imbalance

+3. Charges for Under-Scheduling or Over-Scheduling Load

+4. EIM Neutrality and Uplift Charges and Credits

+5. Rolled In Charges

+6. Other Charges and Provisions

 SECTION II.
 ANCILLARY SERVICE RATES

-D. ENERGY IMBALANCE SERVICE
+D. ENERGY IMBALANCE SERVICE (Schedule 4)

+The rates below apply to Transmission Customers taking Energy Imbalance Service from BPA and shall apply until BPA joins the EIM and begins financial settlements for Energy Imbalance Service pursuant to Section IV.
+After BPA joins the EIM, all charges and credits for Energy Imbalance Service shall be settled in accordance with Section IV.
+This Section II.D shall also apply in the event the EIM is suspended pursuant to section 10 of Attachment Q of the BPA Tariff.

-The rates below apply to Transmission Customers taking Energy Imbalance Service from BPA.
-Energy Imbalance Service is taken when there is a difference between scheduled and actual energy delivered to a load in the BPA Control Area during a scheduling period.
+Energy Imbalance Service under Schedule 4 is taken when there is a difference between scheduled and actual energy delivered to a load in the BPA Control Area during a scheduling period.
 Accounting for hourly schedules will be on an hourly basis, and accounting for intra-hour schedules will be on the customer’s shortest scheduling period in the hour.

 1. RATES